Serving clients in Fayetteville and all of NW Arkansas

 There are few things more troubling than seeing your child or children struggle with serious impairments that limits what they can do.
 Perhaps the only thing worse may be being unable to provide the support and education they need to reach their full potential.
 However, the United States government through the Social Security Administration makes benefits programs available to people, or their dependents, with serious impairments or disabilities.
 These cash benefits can be utilized to support the child’s growth and development.

 While every condition and situation is different, to qualify for program benefits you must meet the program’s requirements (non-medical) and the medical requirements.
-Consulting with an experienced Social Security benefits lawyer, like Ken Kieklak, Attorney at Law, can help you understand if your child is likely to qualify for benefits due to his or her serious condition.
+Consulting with an experienced Fayetteville AR disability lawyer, like Ken Kieklak, Attorney at Law, can help you understand if your child is likely to qualify for benefits due to his or her serious condition.

 What is Autism?